 The Ban The Boatpeople Bill

 The Migration Amendment (Designated Unauthorised Arrivals) Bill 2006 should really be called the "Ban The Boatpeople Bill".
 Since Tampa the Howard government has been insistent that "unannounced boat-using asylum seekers" are "illegals" or "unlawful" in their entry.
-Both terms have no basis in law in Australia, yet they have been peddled by lawyers such as the Attorney-General (and former Immigration Minister) Phillip Ruddock, and Australia's Prime Minister, John Howard.
+Both terms have no basis in law in Australia, yet they have been peddled by lawyers such as the Attorney-General (and former Immigration Minister) Philip Ruddock, and Australia's Prime Minister, John Howard.

 IMAGE: Thanks to Matt Davidson and The Age.

 On 11 May 2006 the Bill was tabled in Parliament, and because any debate would have shown up serious dissent within Government MP's, then immediately 'diverted' for further scrutiny to the Senate Legal and Constitutional Committee, opening up the field for submissions - they have to be received by the Committee by 22 May 2006.
 See the information here.

 Below is an analysis of the Bill by the Asylum Seeker Resource Centre.
 It may help with your submission to the Committee.

 9 August 2006: The Coalition Rebels speak out - Three Government MP's, The Hon Judi Moylan, Mr Russell Broadbent and Mr Petro Georgiou crossed the floor over the Migration Amendment (Designated Unauthorised Arrivals) Bill 2006, sat in the opposition benches, and voted against the Bill with the Australian Labor Party and others opposed.
 Here are their remarkable speeches.